 In the event of an emergency, many people rely on radio and television to receive updates on what is happening and what to do.

 The Emergency Alert System (EAS) is a national public warning system that requires TV and radio broadcasters, cable television systems, wireless cable systems, satellite digital audio radio service (SDARS) providers, direct broadcast satellite (DBS) service providers, and wireline video service providers to offer to the President the communications capability to address the American public during a national emergency.
 The system also may be used by state and local authorities to deliver important emergency information such as AMBER (missing children) alerts and emergency weather information targeted to a specific area.

 The FCC, in conjunction with the Federal Emergency Management Agency (FEMA) and the National Oceanic and Atmospheric Administration's National Weather Service (NWS), implement the EAS at the national level.
 Only the President determines when the EAS will be activated at the national level, and has delegated the administration of this function to FEMA.

 Exception: If your local television, radio tower or studio is damaged during a natural disaster, like a tornado, you might not receive emergency alerts.
 EAS was designed, however, so that if one link in the dissemination of alert information is broken, the public has multiple alternate sources of warning.

-For more information about CMAS, see the FCC consumer guide.
+For more information about WEA, see our Wireless Emergency Alerts consumer guide.

 Accessibility of Emergency Information for Persons with Visual or Hearing Disabilities